rajit2004/Rhythma/README.md

 Today, the repository contains:

-- A **polished, mostly-static Flutter UI** for five core screens (Home, Cycle, AI Assistant, Insights, Profile) plus Settings, in 5 languages, with light/dark theming.
+- A **polished Flutter UI** for five core screens (Home, Cycle, AI Assistant, Insights, Profile) plus Settings, in 5 languages, with light/dark theming — now gated behind real **login/registration**.
-- A **working FastAPI backend** with real authentication (JWT + bcrypt) and a Firestore-backed user store.
+- A **working FastAPI backend** with real authentication (JWT + bcrypt), Firestore-backed users, and Firestore-backed **cycle log persistence**.
+- A real **`/dashboard` endpoint** that reads a user's persisted cycle logs and computes live CVI/MHS scores from them (heuristic model, not yet a trained one).
+- The Flutter **Home screen calls that real `/dashboard` endpoint** — the first place in the app where backend and client are actually connected end-to-end.
-- A **directly-integrated Gemini AI assistant** in the Flutter app (calls Google's API straight from the client).
+- A **directly-integrated Gemini AI assistant** in the Flutter app (calls Google's API straight from the client) — separate from the backend's own `/assistant` endpoint, which still isn't called by either front end.
 - Local **Hive** storage for profile, settings, and emergency contacts.
-- Scaffolded (not yet trained) **CVI/MHS scoring logic** on the backend.
+- An early **React + Vite web app** (`web/`) with real login/registration against the same backend, protected routing, and i18n — no cycle tracking, insights, or assistant pages yet.
+- **GitHub Actions CI** running Flutter analyze/format/test and backend pytest on every PR.
 - A separate **Next.js marketing landing page**, unrelated to the app's functionality.

-Several pieces (cloud sync, on-device encryption, cycle-log persistence, SMS delivery from the app, WhatsApp access, first-period onboarding, Ayurvedic content) are **not yet functional** — see [Implemented Features](#implemented-features) vs. [Features In Progress](#features-in-progress) vs. [Future Features](#future-features) below for the exact line.
+Several pieces (the Cycle screen actually saving what a user logs, cloud sync, on-device encryption, SMS delivery from the app, WhatsApp access, first-period onboarding, Ayurvedic content) are **not yet functional** — see [Implemented Features](#implemented-features) vs. [Features In Progress](#features-in-progress) vs. [Future Features](#future-features) below for the exact line.

 ---

 ## Platforms

-Rhythma is planned as **two front ends sharing one backend**, not two separate products:
+Rhythma consists of **two front ends sharing one backend**, not two separate products:

 1. **Flutter mobile app** (`rhythma_flutter/`) — the primary experience today.
 Most of the UI described in this README lives here.
-2. **Website** — a planned browser-based client with **the same features as the app** (cycle tracking, AI Assistant, Insights, Profile), talking to the same FastAPI backend, for women who don't have or don't want to install a mobile app.
+2. **Website** (`web/`) — a browser-based client aiming for **the same features as the app** (cycle tracking, AI Assistant, Insights, Profile), talking to the same FastAPI backend, for women who don't have or don't want to install a mobile app. **Scaffolding has started**: a React + Vite + TypeScript app with working registration, login, protected routing, and i18n (same 5 locales as Flutter) against the real backend `/auth` endpoints — but it only has a placeholder home page so far.
+Cycle tracking, AI Assistant, and Insights pages don't exist on the web yet.

-**This does not exist yet.** The only web-facing thing in the repo today is `landing-page/`, a Next.js **marketing** site — it explains the product, it does not run any of the product's functionality (no login, no cycle tracking, no AI assistant).
+This is separate from `landing-page/`, a Next.js **marketing** site that explains the product but runs none of its functionality.
 Don't confuse the two when navigating the codebase.
-Building the real web app is tracked under [Future Features](#future-features) and [Roadmap Phase 6](#phase-6--platform-expansion); it will need the backend integration work in Phases 1–2 to land first, since the website would consume the same `/auth`, `/cycle`, `/insights`, and `/assistant` endpoints the Flutter app is only partway through using.
+Bringing the website to feature parity is tracked under [Roadmap Phase 6](#phase-6--platform-expansion).

 ---